RCIC-UCI-Public/yaml2rpm/README.md

    ```

 At this point, you can build your first RPM from source.
+### Building
+You may want to build the yaml2rpm rpms and install them from the source git repository.
+Do the following in the top-level directory
+1. make default
+1. make YES=-y install

 # A simple test build
 For a very simple build of an RPM, create a working directory (`workdir`) in this simple example.
 And then